koalaverse/vip/README.md

     supervised learning algorithms (like MARS and GBMs) have their own ways of constructing VI scores.

 2. PDP-based VI scores.
-This is a new idea described in [Greenwell, et. al. (2018)](https://arxiv.org/abs/1805.04755).
+This is a new idea described in [Greenwell et al. (2018)](https://arxiv.org/abs/1805.04755).
 The idea is to measure the “flatness” of [Friedman’s *partial dependence plot*](https://doi.org/10.1214/aos/1013203451) (PDP) for each